 - How would you determine what price to list my home at?

-Using our free home valuation tool is a great first step in deciding how to sell or buy a home.
+Using our free home value estimate tool is a great first step in deciding how to sell or buy a home.
 This will save you time and can help streamline the sales process.
-And if you do not want to sell your home using a Realtor, you can sell directly to Properly.